Aarception/Mo-information-security-portfolio/README.md

+I am going to seek legal advice about initiating legal and civil claims against the Institution, not for the original inquiry, which I have ruled out, but in the response.
+I have hundreds of pages of documentation that unambiguously and compellingly return evidence of personally-targeted, harm-based, structural impact that were sanctioned, and directed through consequential decision-making as an anti-accountability, obligation-mitigating playbook responding and attempting to possibly delegitimize the procedural standing of the inquiry.

+Enough is enough.

+The institution gave me consideration in the inquiry, individual decision-makers may have attempted to give me suppression as an immune-response in reaction.

+---

 ## The Issue of The Structural Matter ('Inquiry') Is Concluded, It Was About The System, Now The Response To The Inquiry, Which is About Individual Decision-Making As A Harm-Based Reaction To a Sui Generis Petition For Redress From Structural Impact (04/28/2026—TBD)

 Baseline ![1](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Unsuppressed.png)